Kylie Moore-Gilbert: Detention in Iran

 The intelligence arm of the Islamic Revolutionary Guard Corps arrested Moore-Gilbert in September 2018 at Tehran Airport as she was leaving the country after attending an academic conference.
 She was subsequently tried and sentenced to ten years in prison for espionage.
 Moore-Gilbert was held in Evin Prison in solitary confinement.
 Iranian authorities repeatedly tried to recruit her as a spy in exchange for her release, a deal which she declined.
-The Sydney Morning Herald revealed her husband, who lived in Australia, held an Israeli passport.

 On 28 July 2020, Moore-Gilbert was transferred to Gharchak Women's Prison.
 In a phone call with Reza Khandan, the husband of jailed human rights lawyer Nasrin Sotoudeh, Moore-Gilbert said she felt hopeless, isolated, and unable to eat.
 Speaking Persian on the call, she said "I am so depressed.
 I don't have any phone card to call.
 I've asked the prison officers but they didn't give me a phone card.
 I [was last able to] call my parents about one month ago."

 After she was jailed, Moore-Gilbert launched a campaign of resistance, including staging several hunger strikes and even escaping from the prison yard onto the roof of the IRGC interrogation block.
 In May 2020, her family denied reports that she had attempted suicide in prison, or that she had been tortured by the Islamic Revolutionary Guards.